 Flutes champagne glass

-Flutes are the most used types of champagne glasses.
+Flutes are the most used type of champagne glasses.
 They are classic but beautiful and the star attraction for any sophisticated party.
 They are usually tall, narrow and quite slender and they imply elegance.

 Nick & Nora champagne glass